-2025 Copyrighted Content Usage Trends Report FOOD, BEVERAGE, & AGRICULTURE For professionals in Food, Beverage, and Agriculture, using content is essential for collaboration and greatly influences product development and market strategy.
 The widespread adoption of artificial intelligence (AI) tools is transforming how organizations analyze information, generate insights, and drive innovation, and is fundamentally changing the way users interact with content.
 Insights from the 2025 Copyrighted Content Usage Trends report help us understand how people think and behave in the context of copyrighted content consumption, use, and sharing, both within and outside the walls of their organizations, as well as how content is being integrated into AI workflows.
-Here's what we learned: Importance of Content Knowledge workers in Food, beverage, and Agriculture consider 10 different print or digital publications critical to their job function.
+Here's what we learned:

+Importance of Content

+Knowledge workers in Law Firms consider 10 different print or digital publications critical to their job function.

-Types of externally published content used at work The Velocity of Content Is Shifting The number of people with whom information is shared across professional Food, Beverage, and Agriculture environments remains high, with respondents reporting sharing work-related content 7.2 times per week with 13 other people.
-Considering that 46% of content is sourced from external providers such as scientific journals, news sources, and other publications, there is potential for more than 43 instances of unlicensed sharing per employee per week if proper permissions are not in place.
+Types of externally published content used at work

+The Velocity of Content Is Shifting

+The number of people with whom information is shared in Law Firms has increased since 2023, with respondents sharing workrelated content 15.2 times per week with 27 other people.

+Considering that 46% of content is sourced from external providers such as scientific journals, news sources, and other publications, there is potential for more than 192 instances of unlicensed sharing per employee per week if proper permissions are not in place.

-Adoption of AI Tools Businesses in nearly every industry are rapidly embracing AI, particularly generative AI, to revolutionize their operations, enhance productivity, and drive innovation.
-Sixty-three percent of respondents in Food, Beverage, and Agriculture reported using AI tools more than occasionally.
+Adoption of AI Tools

+Businesses in nearly every industry are rapidly embracing AI, particularly generative AI, to revolutionize their operations, enhance productivity, and drive innovation.
+One hundred percent of respondents in Law Firms reported using AI tools more than occasionally.

 Key Work-Related Tasks Where Respondents Report Using Content with AI Tools

-Copyright Awareness and Attitudes Companies are sharing their copyright policy more frequently, but employees are still sharing and using published content in new, potentially noncompliant ways.
-Ninety-seven percent of employees claim some level of awareness of their company's copyright policy.
-However, Outsell's newest research shows employee attitudes and behaviors don't always align with policy awareness.
+Copyright Awareness and Attitudes

+Companies are sharing their copyright policies more frequently, but employees are still sharing and using published content in new, potentially noncompliant ways.
+Ninety-six percent employees claim some level of awareness of their company's copyright policy.
+However, Outsell's newest research shows that employee attitudes and behaviors don't always align with policy awareness.

-Why It Matters The sharing of information with co-workers supports collaboration and drives innovation, and the use of AI tools increases the volume and speed that content can be consumed.
+Why It Matters

+The sharing of information with co-workers supports collaboration and drives innovation, and the use of AI tools increases the volume and speed that content can be consumed.
 However, the use of third-party content in a noncompliant way without first obtaining the necessary subscriptions, licenses, or permissions carries enormous potential risks, including copyright infringement, that can lead to costly lawsuits or settlements and have a negative impact on brand reputation.

 By taking steps to balance employee reuse of published content with a strong compliance and licensing program, your company can leverage today's rise in content sharing to help support collaboration and drive innovation.

 Access our complete cross-industry report for other global key findings and more information on who we surveyed at copyright.com/outsell.